 University of Minnesota admissions process

 Stage 2: Interviews.
-Interview typically take place from late January to mid-March.
+Interviews typically take place from late January to mid-March.
 We conduct all interviews virtually using video conference software.
 We moved to all virtual interviews due to our commitment to improving accessibility and reducing the financial burden for applicants.
-Applicants will interview with three members of the admissions committee, including at least one member of our program leadership team.
-Applicants interested in the Mayo Clinic Fieldwork Track will also have an interview with representatives from the Mayo Program.
+The interview process will include one-on-one meetings with three members of our admissions team (including at least one member of our program leadership team), a writing activity, and a small group problem-solving activity.
+Applicants interested in the Mayo Clinic and/or the CentraCare Fieldwork Track will have time to ask questions of representatives from those institutions.
 We will also provide opportunities to interact with current students and include virtual tours of our program spaces.

 Stage 3: OPTIONAL Campus Visit.
 We understand that having the opportunity to see the campus and Twin Cities area may play an important role in the decision-making process for some applicants, so all candidates are welcome to visit in person if they wish.
 Choosing to visit the UMN campus will also not factor into our ranking of candidates.
 You are, of course, welcome to visit the Twin Cities or the University of Minnesota on your own, but we will not conduct office or program visits during the application process.